I design the human-legible layer around complex systems.

 How I lead

-Quietly, precisely, and with high standards.
-I build small teams that ship durable patterns rather than one-off features.
-I mentor through routines and shared quality bars.
-I name the hard tradeoffs early so the team can decide together.
+With enthusiasm, precision, and useful candor.
+I build small teams that rally around a common user vision and ship durable patterns rather than one-off features.
+I mentor through routines, critique, shared quality bars, and plain-language tradeoffs the team can actually use.

 How I work with AI